The Original Airplane Repo

 I continued: “I don’t know what your scam is here, exactly, but the proverbial jig is up and if you’ve got any brains at all you’ll make like the breeze.
 Otherwise, none of us are likely to come out of this alive.”

 He considered what I was saying.
 All I could think was Ronnie Van Zandt singing: “I’m telling you son, it ain’t no fun, staring straight down forty-four...”

 “I do not understand,” declared the Arab.

 “Allow me to explain.
 Sheik Fassul owns a Lear Jet, and I bet it looks a lot like THAT.”
 I pointed at the plane approaching the runway.
-“It’s probably loaded with a squad of his security troops, who are undoubtedly loaded for bear.
-They’re after our ass, and I daresay at the moment you’re not likely to rank much higher in their book.”
+“It’s probably loaded with his heavily armed security troops.
+They’re after our ass, but I daresay at the moment you’re not likely to rank much higher in their book.”

 The hijacker demanded: “What about the plane?
 What will happen to the plane?”

 “Who gives A SHIT about the PLANE?”
 I exclaimed.